puppetlabs/puppet-docs/source/pe/3.7/razor_reference.markdown

 that have the following keys:

  * `name`: a human-readable label.
  * `rel`: a "spec URL" that indicates the type of contained data.
-Use this to discover the endpoint that you want to follow, rather than the `name`. {{Should this go into Common Attributes ?}}
+Use this to discover the endpoint that you want to follow, rather than the `name`.
  * `id`: the URL of this entity.

 ### `/svc` URLs